EUBIToken/OpenCEX_client/listing.md

 than the foward budget of the project team
 In order to qualify the requirements must be met PRIOR to sending listing fees.
 Do NOT send fees without acceptance</p>

-  <p>  Must meet requirements in list and have also proper listing fee.
+  > Must meet requirements in list and have also proper listing fee.
     Upon acceptance you will be given an address which to send funds.
-        100% of funds will be burned</p>
+    100% of funds will be burned

   Have an article prepared for the coin/token data (blog) page Your article will be your presentation to the world, try to make it shine Please note: we do not intend to 'trash' your project.
 If you receive a low rating...you are not only welcome but encouraged to work harder and be inspired to get better.
 After a period of "training" you are